anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In the case of success, it MUST reply with the Pledge Status (pStatus) artifact as defined in {{pstatus_artifact}} in the body of an HTTP 200 OK response.
 In the response header, the Content-Type field MUST be set to `application/jose+json`.

-If the pledge is unable to create the pStatus artifact, the pledge SHOULD respond with an HTTP error status code to the Registrar-Agent.
+If the pledge is unable to create the pStatus artifact, the pledge responds with an HTTP error status code to the Registrar-Agent.
-The following client error status codes SHOULD be used:
+The following client error status codes can be used:

 * 400 Bad Request: if the pledge detects an error in the format of the request.
 * 401 Unauthorized: if the signature of the Registrar-Agent cannot be verified using the installed trust anchors.